Soccer-Leipzig still in the dark over Liverpool game - club

 "I cannot organise it or schedule it myself.
 Other people do that.
 We will have to wait for the situation to be decided.
 It has not yet been decided so we cannot say anything."

-Germany's interior ministry said on Thursday that the federal police had informed the club its case did "not fall under the category of exceptional circumstances," German media reported.
+The federal police has informed the club its case did "not fall under the category of exceptional circumstances."

-But club spokesman Till Mueller sounded confident the game would not be cancelled.

-"We work towards all directions," Mueller said.
-"The game will certainly not be cancelled.
-We will announce something once we have facts."
+Liverpool's German coach Juergen Klopp said, however, an exemption would be "reasonable".

+"Our people are working with UEFA and Leipzig... we'll find out where we play.
+It's not our decision," Klopp told reporters ahead of Sunday's Premier League visit of Manchester City.

+"I think with all the stuff we're doing here, the record we have here with cases and discipline... it would be absolutely reasonable to make an exemption."

+"I don't know who decides it in the German government but they've said so far 'not possible'...
+We know there's another strain, but we're in a bubble and we could play at Leipzig without a problem...
+But the rules are the rules."

-Leipzig, last season's Champions League semi-finalists, will most likely have to find an alternate venue for the clash.
-Another option is to shift the two-leg tie around and first play in England on Feb.
-16.
+Leipzig will likely need to find an alternate venue or shift the two-leg tie around and first play in England.

-Asked about whether there was any home advantage when there were no fans in stadium if the first leg is switched to Liverpool, Nagelsmann said even without spectators home teams had a slight edge.
+Asked about whether there was any home advantage with no fans if the first leg is switched to Liverpool, Nagelsmann said even without spectators home teams had a slight edge.

 "Irrespective of the Liverpool game, you still have a small home advantage, a bit reduced than if you play with fans.
 But you still avoid a trip, get to sleep in your own bed.
 Some people are affected by this greater than some others."